albus-droid/addresses_to_coordiantes_pandas/README.md

-# addresses_to_coordiantes_pandas
+# addresses_to_coordinates_pandas
-Simple Python script that converts Addresses to Coordinates
+Simple Python script that converts Addresses to Coordinates which I did as part of learning.